Radoje Knežević: Yugoslav government-in-exile

 The British ambassador to the Yugoslav government-in-exile from July 1941 until August 1943, George William Rendel, was very conscious of the power wielded by Knežević, noting that he was "by no means working in harmony with the government".
 A wartime British intelligence handbook described the Knežević brothers as "the most powerful forces in the exiled Yugoslav Government and the most instrumental in carrying through its chauvinistic Great Serb and anti-Partisan policy".
-In June 1943 Jovanović was replaced as Prime Minister by Miloš Trifunović who replaced Knežević, appointing him as chargé d'affaires at the Yugoslav legation in Lisbon, Portugal.
+In June 1943 Jovanović was replaced as prime minister by Miloš Trifunović who replaced Knežević, appointing him as chargé d'affaires at the Yugoslav legation in Lisbon, Portugal.
 This removed Knežević from political power and from a position of influence over King Peter.

 Post-war

 After the war, Knežević remained in exile and was tried in absentia alongside others.
 He was found guilty of treason and war crimes and sentenced to 10 years imprisonment with hard labour, loss of political and civic rights for 5 years, confiscation of all property, and loss of citizenship.
 The sentence of imprisonment with hard labour was to commence from the date of his future arrest.
 He emigrated to Canada where he was the editor of Glas kanadskih Srba (Voice of the Canadian Serbs).
 In the early 1950s, an acrimonious dispute arose between Cvetković and Knežević.
 Knežević wrote an article in the international relations journal International Affairs claiming that Prince Paul and Cvetković had formulated a secret plan to ally Yugoslavia with Germany and to gain control of the port of Salonika while Greece was defending against the Italian invasion.
 While Cvetković issued two strong denials in the historical journal Dokumenti o Jugoslaviji, and stated that seizing Salonika had never been on the agenda of the Yugoslav government, his latter statement was not true.
 The main purpose of Knežević's allegation was to discredit Prince Paul and portray the coup plotters in a favourable light.

-Knežević moved to Montreal to join his daughter (Ljiljana Tomic) and died there on 22 June 1983.
+Knežević moved to Montreal to join his daughter (Ljiljana Tomić) and died there on 22 June 1983.